mwrnd/innova2_flex_xcku15p_notes/README.md

 If `flashrom` successfully detected the `W25Q128.V` and reads are consistent, then the requirement for sensible reads is a judgement call on your part.

 Use `flashrom` to write the latest Innova-2 firmware to the `W25Q128`.
 This takes several minutes.
-Note that the 25GbE SFP28 *MNV303212A-ADLT* with DDR4 is nicknamed *Morse* while the 100GbE QSFP *MNV303611A-EDLT* is nicknamed *MorseQ*. `cd` into the appropriate directory.
+Note that the 25GbE SFP28 *MNV303212A-ADLT* with 8GB DDR4 is nicknamed *Morse* while the 40GbE/100GbE QSFP *MNV303611A-EDLT* without DDR memory is nicknamed *MorseQ*. `cd` into the appropriate directory.
 ```Shell
 cd ~/Innova_2_Flex_Open_18_12/FW/Morse_FW/
 sudo flashrom --programmer ch341a_spi --write fw-ConnectX5-rel-16_24_4020-MNV303212A-ADL_Ax.bin